Milforthey History, Family Crest & Coats of Arms

 Early Origins of the Milforthey family

 The surname Milforthey was first found in Yorkshire where they held a family seat from very ancient times, as Lords of the manor of Milford, in the diocese of York.
 This did not appear in the Domesday Book in 1080, and it must be assumed that the manor emerged about the 12th or 13th century.

 Important Dates for the Milforthey family

 This web page shows only a small excerpt of our Milforthey research.
 Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Milforthey History in all our PDF Extended History products and printed products wherever possible.

 Milforthey Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Milforthey has undergone many spelling variations, including Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Milforthey family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Milforthey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milforthey family to Ireland

 Some of the Milforthey family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.